What do you do when local supermarkets are squeezing the life out of your business? One option is to refocus on an area where they can't compete

 In early 2001, Tim was co-running a struggling bakery business with a 70-year history and four shops in south London, but local superstores were undercutting his bread prices.
 "It was the inspirational designs of one of our cake decorators, Steven Howard, which helped us change tack into specialising in celebration cakes," he explains.

 Now brother Kevin runs the business in London and Tim works from Scotland maintaining the website.
-In the eleven years since going online, the high street side of the business has dwindled into insignificance.
+Since going online, the high street side of the business has dwindled into insignificance.

 "We closed our three other shops, leaving just the flagship store in Sydenham, South East London," Tim recalls.
 "It makes sense given the greater profit margin and wider catchment of our web operation.
 Running a shop is extremely expensive - why battle when our customers are either prepared to travel to collect cakes or pay for delivery?"